It’s almost impossible to put into words how important sleep is.

 But don’t just take my word for it.

 They’re a sleeping aid that’s definitely worth a try though.
 Just make sure that you give it enough time to really see the effects.
-Wear them for 2 weeks and see if they’re making a difference to your sleep.
+Wear them for 2 weeks and see if they’re making a difference.

 Sleep masks will be particularly effective for shift workers and places where it’s hard to block out the light, such as travelling on a plane.